Transcript: Meat and Weight Gain in the PANACEA Study

 “Mainly because of its high energy density and fat content, meat consumption has been considered a determinant of weight gain.”
 Yeah, but we just looked at nuts, which are dense in calories and fat, and they didn’t appear to contribute to weight gain at all.
 So, let’s not presume.
 “Meat consumption and prospective weight change in participants of the EPIC-PANACEA study.”
 What is that?
 Hundreds of thousands of men and women, across ten countries, with weight gain measured over a five-year period.

-What did they find? “”Total meat consumption was positively associated with weight gain in men and women, in normal-weight and overweight subjects, and in smokers and nonsmokers. “”Conclusion: Our results suggest that a decrease in meat consumption may improve weight management.
-And this was after adjusting for initial weight, physical activity, educational level, smoking status, total energy intake… Wait-a-second—what?!
+What did they find?
+Total meat consumption was positively associated with weight gain in men and women, in normal weight and overweight subjects, and in smokers and non-smokers.
+Conclusion: “Our results suggest that a decrease in meat consumption may improve weight management.”
+And, this was after adjusting for initial weight, physical activity, educational level, smoking status, and total energy intake.
+Wait a second—what?
 That’s the kicker.
 The link between meat and weight gain remained even after controlling for calories.

-“In conclusion, our results indicate that meat intake is positively associated with weight gain and this association persisted after adjustment for total energy intake and underlying dietary patterns.
+“In conclusion, our results indicate that meat intake is positively associated with weight gain” and this “association persisted after adjustment for total energy intake and underlying dietary patterns.
 Our results are therefore in favor of the public health recommendation to decrease meat consumption for health improvement.”